 (B.S. degree) Forty-four or forty-five hours required.
 Thirty two hours in KHS, which must include KHS 214, KHS 220, KHS 304, KHS 306, KHS 320, KHS 322, KHS 400, KHS 410, KHS 423, and KHS 452, and 1-hour course from courses numbered KHS 111-170, plus six hours from any KHS course numbered 180 or above.
 Students may not enroll in more than 3 hours of internship.
 Required allied course must include PSY 211 or MAT 111 and BIO 100 or 111.
 With the consent of the KHS Department Chair, substitutions may be made for allied courses.

-Students intending on applying to Physical Therapy, Occupational Therapy, or Physician Assistant programs must take Biology 111 as requirement for applying to the graduate program.
+Students intending on applying to Physical Therapy, Occupational Therapy, or Physician Assistant programs must take Biology 111 (not Biology 100) as requirement for applying to the graduate program.

 Twenty-two hours required, including KHS 214, 220, 304, 306, 322, 423, plus one course from KHS 185, 310, 315, 320, 400, 405, 435.